QuentinRa/blog.quentinra.dev/maths/r/rmd.md

 [Go back](index.md)

-Instead of sharing a `.R` file, you may share in mix of markdown and ``R`` called RMarkdown.
-It's quite simply, you got each and every feature of Markdown but when you write some code in a bloc like this
+Instead of sharing a `.R` file, you may share a mix of markdown and `R` called RMarkdown.
+It's quite simple, you got every feature of Markdown, but you can write LaTeX, and code in a bloc like this

 <pre><code class="language-r"
 >```r